ucsb-cs32/s21/_lab/lab05.md

 Steps
 ============
-Introduce and modify the following classes as follows to support printing a combined report.
+Introduce and modify the following classes as follows to support printing a combined report, using the visitors pattern.
 1) Create a visitor class to be used as an interface.
 This should only define pure virtual methods to visit the two types: hospitalData and demogData
 2) Modify placeData to also include a pure virtual function:
 ```